The President regularly accuses major media outlets of spreading fake news.

 Back to the President

-I have examined the difference between fake news, inaccurate news, unethical news and biased news because I want to examine more in depth the President’s use of the term fake news.
+I have examined the difference between fake news, inaccurate news, unethical news and biased news.
+And I have done this because I want to examine more in depth the President’s use of the term fake news.

 Let me examine each of these claims